MAlturkii/Project-NYSE/README.md

 This project demonstrates my capabilities as a Business & Data Analyst by transforming raw, unstructured financial data into actionable insights.

-Starting from Excel, I:

-Cleaned and modeled multi-year financial data (Revenue, Operating Expense, and Profit)
+* Cleaned and modeled multi-year financial data (Revenue, Operating Expense, and Profit)

-Built pivot tables and sector-level reports to uncover patterns in company performance
+* Built pivot tables and sector-level reports to uncover patterns in company performance

-Designed forecasting models to simulate potential outcomes for 2017–2018
+* Designed forecasting models to simulate potential outcomes for 2017–2018

-Then, in Power BI, I:

-Created a dynamic dashboard summarizing total revenue, expenses, gross profit, and growth across seven key sectors
+* Created a dynamic dashboard summarizing total revenue, expenses, gross profit, and growth across seven key sectors

-Integrated forecast visuals to show how performance might evolve under different market conditions
+* Integrated forecast visuals to show how performance might evolve under different market conditions

-Highlighted the connection between data analysis and investment decision-making — similar to how funds like PIF evaluate sector-level behavior
+* Highlighted the connection between data analysis and investment decision-making — similar to how funds like PIF evaluate sector-level behavior

-The project aims to demonstrate how financial data, when properly analyzed and visualized, can support strategic investment thinking and evidence-based decisions.
+* The project aims to demonstrate how financial data, when properly analyzed and visualized, can support strategic investment thinking and evidence-based decisions.

 🔍 Key Highlights